HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

     ```

 ### Run DL4MicEverywhere for the first time:
-DL4MicEverywhere has an executable for each operatin system.
+DL4MicEverywhere comes packaged with an executable for each operating system.
 Double-click on the one that has the same name as your system (e.g., `Windows_launch` for Windows operating systems).
-The program will check for the requirements and it will install them if they are not.
-You need to have root/admin permissions to install DL4MicEverywhere for the first time.
-If it encounters any issue during the automatic installation of the requirements, you can find detailed information about the requirements and how to manually install them in [REQUIREMENTS INSTALLATION](REQUIREMENTS_INSTALLATION.md).
+To run DL4MicEverywhere for the first time you need to have root/admin permissions as the program will check for the presence of the requirements and will attempt to install any that are missing.
+If it encounters an issue during the automatic installation of the requirements, the [REQUIREMENTS INSTALLATION](REQUIREMENTS_INSTALLATION.md) page has detailed information about the requirements and intructions on how to manually install them.
 Once the process has finished, the computer needs to be restarted.
 This is a single process the first time that DL4MicEverywhere is launched.

 ## Quickstart